idkfelix/year12/English/Protests/Oral Presentation.md

 	- Moore's law, theory from intel co-founder of transistor density and processing power doubling every year
 		- has been disprove over the past decade as physical limits have been reached, even acknowledged of its sustainability
 		- additionally this hardware is used to power AI and it has seen a great decrease in rate of computational advancement.
-	- [Renowned study published by Arxiv](https://arxiv.org/pdf/2211.04325) concluded the that the speculated achievement of AGI would ultimately require 5 to 6 orders of magnitude more training data than currently exists and the current supply would be exhausted at latest by 2027.
+	- [Renownedz study published by Arxiv](https://arxiv.org/pdf/2211.04325) concluded the that the speculated achievement of AGI would ultimately require 5 to 6 orders of magnitude more training data than currently exists and the current supply would be exhausted at latest by 2027.